chenglch/xcat-play/README.rst

 ====

 Edit ``./ansible/inventory/inventory.yml.example`` to match your environment.
-The ``inventory.yml.example`` file is intended for steps executed upon the nodes, such as xcat installation or node deployment.
-Make sure the iso path for osimage is correct.
+The ``inventory.yml.example`` file defines the target nodes where the playbook is running on and it also defines the properties that nodes or groups have, such as the mac address of a node or which osimage should be deployed.
 For most cases, mangement node is localhost, and the other nodes are compute nodes.

 Example
 -------